Dental Crowns for Patients in Washington DC, Bethesda, Arlington & nearby areas of MD & VA

 About our Washington D.C.
 Prosthodontist

-Dr. Marlin holds six United States patents and several foreign patents covering implant restoration and is a frequently sought speaker and lecturer, but his commitment to advancing the industry has not taken time away from his patient care, which is the lifeblood of the practice.
+Dr. Marlin holds seven United States patents and several foreign patents covering implant restoration, but his commitment to advancing the industry has not taken time away from his patient care, which is the lifeblood of the practice.
 Committed, caring, attentive, and effective, Dr. Marlin is dedicated to helping each of our patients achieve optimal comfort and beauty, and to help maintain strong and healthy smiles for life.